How Can I Setup Auto Reload Node.js in Vscode?

 Q2: Is Nodemon the only extension available for auto-reload in VSCode?

-No, there are several extensions available, including “node-dev” and “pm2,” which also offer auto-reload functionality.
+No, several extensions are available, including “node-dev” and “pm2,” which also offer auto-reload functionality.
 Choose the one that best fits your requirements.

 Q3: Does auto-reload impact the performance of my Node.js application?